Find information on how we’re keeping you safe from COVID-19 here

-As part of our unique approach to digestive health, at OneWelbeck we take the treatment of bowel cancer as…Learn More
+As part of our unique approach to digestive health, at OneWelbeck we take the treatment of bowel…Learn More

 To say the digestive system has a lot going on would be an understatement.
-From the second you eat…Learn More
+From the second…Learn More

-Ulcerative Colitis is an inflammatory bowel disease (IBD) that affects the lining of the colon and rectum.
-It is…Learn More
+Ulcerative Colitis is an inflammatory bowel disease (IBD) that affects the lining of the colon and rectum.…Learn More

 What are ulcerative colitis flare-up?

 Ulcerative colitis is a condition which affects thousands of people across the UK.
 Luckily, many people with ulcerative colitis flare-ups receive advice and treatment, meaning the condition has minimal impact on their quality of life.